UserLevelUp/Schmaybe/README.md

 # python - server info

 Please make sure to refer to the readme.MD file in the proto-API folder.
 The server utilizes WebSockets on port 8765 to send messages to any listening client.
-You can also use a simple test client to ensure that the server is sending messages for a log file it is monitoring.
+You can also use a simple test client to ensure that the server sends messages for a log file it monitors.

-# Angular
+# Angular (Remove)

+Boring angular stuff on how to set up and possibly use angular.

 The Angular Web site is a client that uses web sockets to listen to the server monitoring on a specific port 8765, which is currently hard coded.